UnpixeltGuard/BlockList/README.md

 # BlockList

 In this project I am just merging 3 commonly used blocklists.
-It is intended to just be a small project to play around with Github workflows with minor use of solving a local problem I had with my AdGuard Home instance, which tended to freak out with too many filters set.
+It is intended to just be a small project to play around with Github workflows with minor use of solving a local problem I had with my AdGuard Home instance, which tended to freak out with multiple seperate filters set.

 https://raw.githubusercontent.com/UnpixeltGuard/BlockList/main/multiBlock.txt